+CAMEOS study

-The CAMEOS study A study about supporting employees on long term sickness absence
+Supporting employees on long term sickness absence

 We invite you to take part in a study

 Before you decide, it is important for you to understand why the research is being done and what it will involve.

 Please take time to read the following information and ask us if there is anything that is not clear or if there is more you would like to know.
 Discuss it with others if you wish.
 Take time to decide whether or not you want to take part.